 Just Following Orders

 This is a simulation I use whenever we cover topics associated with totalitarianism, especially Nazi Germany.
-For example, whenever Nazi Germany is discussed, we typically speak about the evil of Hitler but rarely discuss how millions of people could go along with his ideas.
+For example, whenever Nazi Germany is discussed, we typically speak about the evil of Hitler, but rarely discuss how millions of people could go along with his ideas.
 It becomes even more troubling when we realize that not every Nazi soldier or German was as evil as Hitler.
 In fact, most Germans were “normal” people.
-It becomes even more troubling when we realize that we might have done the same if we were in that situation.
+It becomes even more troubling when we realize that, if we were in that situation, we might have done the same.
 However, many Germans disagreed with Hitler and rebelled in any way they could.
 For the many who remained silent, they were just following orders.
-This simulation is meant to get at the heart of how good people can do bad things because they are listening to authority and following orders.
+This simulation is meant to get at the heart of the phenomenon of how good people can do bad things when they listen to authority and just follow orders.

 My simulation is based on the famous Stanford Prison Experiment of 1971 and the Milgram experiment of 1963.
-The Stanford Prison Experiment had college students act as prisoners or jail guards.
-Unfortunately, what started as a lighthearted simulation quickly escalated into severe mistreatment of students by students based on the authority of the roles they were playing.
+The Stanford Prison Experiment had college students act as either prisoners or jail guards.
+Unfortunately, what started off as a lighthearted simulation quickly escalated into severe student-on-student mistreatment, driven by the authority of the roles they were playing.
 It became so bad that the experiment had to be ended prematurely.
-Still, it demonstrated how people could mistreat each other by suggesting a power hierarchy.
+Still, it demonstrated how people could mistreat one another simply by suggesting a power hierarchy.

-The Milgram experiment had individuals sit in front of a panel that (actually didn’t) administer electric shocks.
-Actors sat on the other side of a wall and were “shocked” if they gave an incorrect answer to a question.
+The Milgram experiment had individuals sit in front of a panel that (actually didn't) administer electric shocks.
+Actors sat on the other side of a wall and were "shocked" if they gave an incorrect answer to a question.
 These shocks escalated until they provided a “lethal” dose of electricity.
 Some of the participants refused to administer the shock.
-Many more people followed the instructions given by the experiment observer to deliver lethal shocks.
-Compliance increased with the number of observers in the room.
-This classic psychological study demonstrated how normal individuals could theoretically kill someone because they were ordered to do so, in this case, for the name of science.
+Many more people went along with the instructions given by the experiment observer to deliver lethal shocks.
+Compliance increased with the number of observers present.
+This classic psychological study demonstrated how normal individuals could theoretically kill someone because they were ordered to do so, in this case, for the sake of science.

 This simulation is nowhere near as extreme as the previously mentioned experiments.
-Still, it demonstrates to the students how following orders from a trusted authority figure can influence someone to do something they know is wrong.
-This simulation highlights to students that they need to listen to their conscience and trust “their gut,” especially by people who may not have their best interests in mind.
+Still, it demonstrates to students how following orders from a trusted authority figure can lead someone to do something they know is wrong.
+This simulation highlights to students that they need to listen to their conscience and trust “their gut,” especially when dealing with people who may not have their best interests in mind.

 To be clear, this experiment does not have any mistreatment of students.